 I also read that it annoys people in the North when tourists, particularly Americans, claim to be “Irish.”
 And, considering we arrived in the North as Amber and Eric Hoffman, we hesitated to identify with people we met in the North until we felt them out a bit.

-How We Approached Northern Ireland History on Arrival
+How We Approached Northern Ireland on Arrival

 When we arrived in Northern Ireland, we felt as though we had entered “bizarro Ireland.”
 Not to make light of the situation in any way, but so much of what we saw, from the landscape to the food, made it seem so similar to our experiences in Limerick.
 That said, things were also a little bit different.
 There weren’t as many pubs in Belfast as there are in Limerick or Dublin.
 The traditional full breakfast comes with strange fried pieces of bread we are unfamiliar with.
 The ATMs spit out both Bank of England and Bank of Ireland pound notes, making things a little confusing at first.
 And, everyone seemed to use the word “wee” as if we had gotten off the plane in Scotland.

-It was all very same same, but different.
 This, coupled with the admonitions we read before we arrived, made me a little quiet, and a little hesitant.
 In Belfast, we honestly did not engage much with people.
 We chatted with a bartender at the famous Crown Bar, mostly about the weather and wifi.
 The same was true at hotels in Belfast and Portrush.
 The conversations were very superficial.
 But, I remained curious and wanted to learn as much as we could about Northern Ireland history.
 It was why we came to the North.
 It was to help us understand.

 During our time in Derry, we stayed at a very historic country house hotel, the Beech Hill.
 We met with a local historian, who has been studying the history of the hotel, and in particular the time that the Marines spent on the hotel property during WWII.
 What was meant to be an impromptu half-hour discussion of the house turned into a tour of the grounds, and afternoon tea, with a five-hour discussion of the history of Derry, including a discussion of The Troubles.